 Canister vacuums are unique compared to upright and stick vacuums because they contain the motor and bag in a separate unit.
 This unit is usually on wheels and connected to the vacuum head with a long hose, making it easily transportable.
 Canister vacuums are lighter than traditional upright vacuums, and they easily clean hard-to-reach spots.
 Canister vacuums are an excellent choice if you want to maintain the power of an upright model, but with easier mobility.
 Average Cost: $50 to $800

 Robot vacuums are the newest and perhaps trendiest on the market because they are battery-powered and self-propelled.
 With a few clicks of a button, you can schedule the robot vacuum and it will clean your floors and underneath your furniture.
 These vacuums have built-in sensors that keep them from bumping into furniture or falling downstairs.
 Robot vacuums are great for hard floors and low pile carpet, but they aren’t ideal for higher pile carpet or thick rugs.
 They also can’t travel from floor to floor, so you’ll have to move the vacuum manually if you have a multi-story home.
 If you’re a busy person or are unable to push a vacuum yourself, robot vacuums may be a great fit for you.
 Average Cost: $100 to $1,000

 Keep Your Carpets Clean Year-Round

-Vacuuming is crucial for any home and so is professional carpet cleaning in Lafayette, LA!
+Vacuuming is crucial for any home and so is professional carpet cleaning in the Acadiana and greater Baton Rouge areas!
 If you want to guarantee that your carpets will look and smell clean and fresh just in time for spring, contact Chem-Dry of Acadiana today!